Rainbow Bird: Meet the Painted Bunting

-Painted buntings sport a jaw-dropping rainbow of colors.
-Learn what males and females look like, what they eat and see the range map to help spot them.
+A painted bunting sports a rainbow of colors.
+Learn what males and females look like, what they eat, and what they sound like.

-How to Identify Male and Female Painted Buntings
+What Do Male and Female Painted Buntings Look Like?

 Painted Bunting Nest

 During the breeding season, males are extremely territorial.
 They stake out an area of about 3 to 8 acres and defend it vigorously from other males.
 Vicious fights may ensue, with males wounding other males.
 Females may even get caught up in the fray.
 Together the male and female choose a nest site, generally in dense vegetation about 3 to 6 feet off the ground.

 Females build the nests and lay a clutch of three or four pale eggs speckled with brown, which they incubate alone for about 11 days.
 Once the eggs hatch, the female stays busy feeding her young brood, again with no help from her mate.
 The hatchlings fledge the nest in about nine days, and females often lay a second clutch of eggs soon after.

 Once the territory is secure, males sing and spread their feathers to attract a mate.
 Only male painted buntings sing songs like: graffiti graffiti spaghetti-for-two.
 If you think you see a plain green female bursting into song, it’s most likely an immature male in his first year.